-Can I get a Medicare Supplement plan if I have a Medicare Medical Savings Account (MSA) plan?
+Can I Get a Medicare Supplement Insurance Plan If I Have a Medicare Medical Savings Account (MSA) Plan?

 A Medicare Savings Account (MSA) is a type of Medicare Advantage and gives you freedom as to how your health-care dollars are spent.

-The nine categories of health-care costs that Medicare Supplement may help cover are:
+The nine categories of health-care costs that Medicare Supplement insurance plans may help cover are:

 - Medicare Part A coinsurance and hospital costs (up to an additional 365 days after Medicare benefits are used)

 - Medicare Part B coinsurance or copayment